 Vouchers are for Veterans and war widows who need to get to medical appointments and are unable to use public transport.

 Seniors and New Information Technology 1:1 private lessons to help you with your laptop, mobile phone, iPad or anything technological you may want to learn.
 Classes are held on the third Wednesday at Bentleigh.
 If you would like to take part in the classes, contact S.A.N.I.T.Y. on 1300 569 832 Please do not call the RSL to make a booking.

 Both Campuses offer either a day club or coffee club to socially interact with other people.

 Lawn mowing is only available to veterans who can no longer attend to their own lawns.
 Please ask family members if they can help you first before contacting the RSL.

 Please note: We do not offer a weeding service.

 We can assist you with grocery and personal shopping if required providing you meet the criteria.

-Meet on the 4th Thursday of each month.
-All women are welcome to attend and take part in events such as guest speakers, dancing and trivia days.
+Meet on the 4th Thursday of each month at 1pm.
+All members welcome to attend and take part in events such as guest speakers, live entertainment and trivia days.

 - ANZAC Day

 - Remembrance Day